Pricing Time-to-Event Contingent Cash Flows: A Discrete-Time Survival Analysis Approach: Preliminaries

+We now begin with the details.
 Let $X$ and $Y$ be two independent, positive, and integer-valued discrete random variables, with distribution functions $F$ and $G$, respectively.
 Further assume that we only observe the pairs $(X,Y)$ for which $Y \leq X$.
 That is, our observed data is conditional.
-Hence, let $H_*$ denote the joint distribution function of $X$ and $Y$ given $Y \leq X$, and let $F_*$ and $G_*$ denote the mariginal distribution functions given $Y \leq X$ of $X$ and $Y$, respectively.
+Hence, let $H_*$ denote the joint distribution function of $X$ and $Y$ given $Y \leq X$, and let $F_*$ and $G_*$ denote the marginal distribution functions of $X$ and $Y$, respectively, given $Y \leq X$.
 Formally,

 is the joint conditional distribution with conditional marginal distributions $F_*$ and $G_*$.
-Note that we include $F$ and $G$ within the notation of $H_*$, which may appear superfluous.
+We include $F$ and $G$ within the notation of $H_*$ to emphasize that equivalent $H_*$ may be constructed from different $F$ and $G$, a technical point we now clarify.